Release the monster inside you! Use Autodesk’s Meshmixer to create and combine designs until you have a splendid new creature ready to show the world!

 WHO CAN ENTER

-This challenge is open to all designers able to make a 3D printable file, professional and amateur, regardless of age, sex or nationality.
+This challenge is open to all designers, professional and amateur, regardless of sex, age or nationality.

 HOW TO PARTICIPATE

 There is no limit on the number of entries per contestant.
 To enter, upload your creation(s) below and provide a short description of your monster or crossbreed animal in the ‘description’ box.
 Be sure to use a screenshot from your creation in Meshmixer as your uploaded image.
 Entries without this screenshot are automatically disqualified.
 (Preferred size: 845x450 pixels)

 The materials you can use for this challenge is Multicolor Gloss, a type of multicolor material in a smooth gloss finish.
 Check out this material here!
 To make sure your design is 3D printable, read about wall thickness and other details in our multicolor design guide.

 Your creation should be able fit in a box with the maximum volume of 250cm3 ( x * y * z < 250cm³) for example 50 x 50 x 100 mm.
 You can check this with the Units/dimensions tool in the Analysis menu of Meshmixer.

 The model or material volume should be less than 60 cm3.
 This can be verified in “Stability,” one of Meshmixer’s Analysis tools.

 With “Stability,” you can also make sure that your creation has a stable base.
 This tool analyzes your model’s center of mass to determine whether your figure can stand on its own.
 If the “center of mass” is visible above the base, then your model is stable.